 Definition of Dominance: Individuals high in the personality trait dominance consistently attain high levels of influence in groups.
 The personality trait dominance involves the tendency to behave in assertive, forceful, and self-assured ways.
 The two values are:

-Cooperative: An individual with a low amount of the dominance drive is collaborative, cooperative, and harmony-seeking.
+Cooperative: An individual with a low amount of dominance drive is collaborative, cooperative, and harmony-seeking.
 This person is accepting of company policies and generally happy to go along with others’ ideas.
 Low dominance people prefer to be recognized as part of a team, and they tend to shy away from individual competition.

 Descriptors: deferential, avoids conflict, submissive, humble, obedient, easily led, docile, accommodating